 A new spiritual order of events must now come into being, Jesus indicates.
 The Great Awakening must continue.
 Many people of these times could intellectually interpret the words within scripture but remain spiritually uncomprehending.
 The Pharisees were one such group.
 Parable teaching leads us to spiritual comprehension, hopefully yielding nuance to each person’s knowledge and wisdom.

 God abides everywhere, Jesus tells us.
 He is within us, He is without us.
-Both the Parable of the Mustard Seed and The Parable of the Yeast give the kingdom of God not as a place but as in every place He is an active presence.
-Those who follow the enlightened Path of the Way find this creative component central to their understanding of God’s method and works.
+Both the Parable of the Mustard Seed and The Parable of the Yeast give the kingdom of God not as a place, but that as in every place God is an active presence.
+Those who follow the enlightened Path of the Way find this creative component central to their understanding of God’s methods and works.

 As in v.
 37 of Matt.
-13, “He that soweth the good seed is the Son of Man (Anointed One).”
-Many of us are so familiar with this scripture that we think little about them, yet Jesus’ statements are far more startling than first observed.
+13, “He that soweth the good seed is the Son of Man,” many of us are so familiar with this scripture that we think little about it, yet Jesus’ statements are far more startling than first observed.
 If we embrace this powerful message, it becomes clear that he intended to change the world’s consciousness, not just reform Judaism.
 In essence, his ministry statements bring enlightenment forward, and every man may participate.
 Everyone may sow good seeds, within and without.

 Jesus initiates the preparation of this ‘good soil’, specifically the disciples.
 He then sows the seed, especially when he speaks privately, for the disciples are the first to have this seed sown upon the grounds of their souls.
 Reflected in the following verse, 13.38, “the good sons are the children [sons (family)] of the kingdom,” wherein he privately speaks to the disciples as The Parable of the Tares* is explained.
 This gives the disciples a special role.
 Yet, it is also true if “the field is the world,” with “the good seed are the sons,” this leaves the calling open to any who choose the kingdom, taking upon themselves this sonship.
 Therein any good soil will grow this good fruit.